 Students will create and complete individual advanced animations, utilizing and building upon techniques learned in Animation I. Through presentations and critique, screenings of classic and inventive animations, and in-class work, students will broaden their perception and command of animation language and practice.
 Several animation techniques will be introduced.
 Projects begun in Animation I may be expanded in Animation II.
 The class will have a screening at the end of the semester to exhibit their completed projects.
-Prerequisites: Film I or Video I; Animation I, or permission of the instructor
+3 credits.
+Prerequisite: Animation I or permission of the instructor.
+Reeves